samfeldstein/writing-tracker/README.md

 # 🖋️ The Simplest Writing Tracker

 A simple text-based application to track my writing.

-The application comprises a `log.csv` file, two Python scripts, and a shell script.
+It comprises a `log.csv` file, two Python scripts, and a shell script.

 The first Python script is called `entry.py`.
 It prompts you to enter the number of words you wrote.
 It logs that number in `log.csv` along with the current date.